Autocar's image hints at how Bugatti's Veyron successor, due in 2016, could look

 The Veyron was hailed as a technical tour de force when it was launched in 2005

-Development work has begun on a follow-up to the nine-year-old Bugatti Veyron, with the firm looking to raise the lofty performance of its hypercar with a new 286mph successor.
+Last year, Autocar revealed that development work had begun on a follow-up to the Veyron, with the firm looking to raise the lofty performance of its hypercar with a new 286mph successor.

 The Veyron replacement is set to adopt a heavily updated version of its predecessor’s turbocharged 8.0-litre W16 engine.
-It will incorporate hybrid technology and produce in the region of 1500ps (1479bhp), officials involved in the new car’s development have revealed.
+It will produce in the region of 1500ps (1479bhp), officials involved in the new car’s development have revealed.